Do you have a pending personal injury lawsuit in the state of Utah?

 3000 N University Ave #300, Provo, UT 84604

 750 Kearns Boulevard Suite 150, Park City, UT 84060

 Kenneth L. Christensen

 11693 S 700 E #100, Draper, UT 84020

 Car Accident and Fatality Statistics in Utah

 According to the U.S. Department of Transportation’s Fatality Analysis Reporting System, 273 people were killed in 247 traffic accidents in 2017.
 Of these crashes, 57% took place in urban settings as opposed to rural locations.

-Utah Zero Fatalities reported that 185 of fatalities were motorists, 43 were pedestrians, and 69% of all deaths were men.
-The statistics also showed the 87 victims were unrestrained, 6 lives were lost as a result of drowsy driving, and 29 of deaths from January through September resulted from alcohol impairment.
+Utah Zero Fatalities reported that 185 of the fatalities were motorists, 43 were pedestrians, and 69% of all deaths were men.
+The statistics also showed that 87 victims were unrestrained, 6 lives were lost as a result of drowsy driving, and 29 of the deaths from January through September resulted from alcohol impairment.
 Only 185 days went by in 2017 where no deaths occurred.

 Nova Legal Funding provides financial support to drivers in Utah who have been involved in incidents such as: